logo of the SSW institute

 Special Topics in Software Engineering:

-Formal Specification and Development of Software
+Formal Specification of Software

-339.305 2KV Lightfoot Block
+2KV Lightfoot 26.5.2025

 Formal methods of software engineering are the application of mathematical concepts to the specification and development of software systems.
 The concepts used are those of discrete mathematics: set theory, logic and whole numbers.